gregavola/hipcamp-strava/README.md

 # hipcamp-strava

-A simple NextJS app the cross posts workouts to our dedicated slack channel
+A simple NextJS app the cross posts workouts to our dedicated slack channel.